 Address: 418 Villita St, San Antonio, TX 78205.

 Just west of the San Antonio River you will find the San Fernando Cathedral.
-This sanctuary is the oldest one operating in the country.
+This sanctuary is the oldest one operating in the country and can be accessed via the riverwalk.
 Christmas lights in San Antonio can be seen around the cathedral.
-You will also notice carriages being pulled by horses which are lit up, and decorated for the season.
+You will also notice carriages being pulled by horses which are decorated with lights for the season.
 However, the cathedral light show is the real draw which takes place late in the evening.
 It’s known as “The Saga“.

 The Saga at San Fernando Cathedral takes place year round and is not part of the festivities, but it’s worth mentioning here.
 Lights are projected onto the front of the building up to 12 times a week.
 The display will take you on an artistic journey through the history of San Antonio.
 It is scheduled to take place at 9pm, 9:30pm, and 10pm on Tuesdays, Fridays, Saturdays, and Sundays throughout the year.

-The light show is free to watch.
+The visual arts display is free to watch.
 Unfortunately, the show may be cancelled due to weather, technical issues, or for other reasons.
-We have arrived a few times to see the show and it did not take place.
+The first few times we arrived (prior to 2020) to see the show it did not take place.
 Apparently it is a very hit-or-miss event.
-For us it has simply been a miss, but we hope to finally witness the 24 minute display of light soon.
-When we do so I will be able to post a better photo for all to see.
+For us it has been more of a miss, but we finally witnessed the 24 minute display of light in 2020.
+You can see a very short preview of “San Antonio: The Saga” in the video below.

 Travis Park is located a couple blocks east of the San Antonio River in the downtown area.
 It’s a short walk from the northern stretch of the riverwalk.
 Each year the park hosts the lighting of a very large Christmas tree.
-The next event will take place on November 29th, 2019 at 6pm.
-Home Alone, the movie, will play in the park following the lighting ceremony.
+The next event will take place on November 27th, 2020 at 7pm.
+The city is encouraging people to watch the ceremony via youtube this year.

 The Christmas tree lighting is free for all.
 There will also be live music, and an appearance by Santa, of course.
 Travis Park also has a dog park, although it is incredibly small.
-If you happen to miss the event, you can always visit the park throughout December to see the tree.
-Other movies will also be played on various days throughout the month.
+If you happen to miss the event, you can always visit the park throughout December to see the Christmas tree.
+Holiday movies are typically shown on various days throughout the month.
 Check the parks website for future movie dates.

-Checkout our very first article to see why we love the Pearl.
+Checkout our very first article to see why we love the Pearl in San Antonio.

 Mission San Jose in San Antonio, TX

-The Queen of the Missions in San Antonio will host a Christmas tree lighting on December 7th, 2019.
+The Queen of the Missions in San Antonio will host a Christmas tree lighting on December 5th, 2020, from 5pm – 7:30pm.
 The event will also include cookies, drinks, balloons, and live music.
 Santa will be escorted by the San Antonio fire department.

 All four missions south of downtown hold mass every week.
 During the holiday season some of the missions have a special mariachi mass.
 Attendance increases substantially during December as visitors and residents celebrate Christmas.
-I’m unsure how well lit the missions are at night because we visited them during daytime.
+I’m not sure how well lit the missions are at night because we visit during daytime.
 If you would like more details and photos about our visits, read our article about the Missions in San Antonio.

 On the east side of San Antonio there is a small area known as Windcrest.
 The town has been having a Christmas lighting ceremony for years, and holds a competition among residents as well.
 The area may be small, but many residents participate by dressing their homes in lights.
 Every year people from other neighborhoods drive through Windcrest to see the bright display.
 During the month of December, traffic on certain streets will move at a snails pace.